moorepants/dissertation/parameterstudy.rst

 The numerical values of the benchmark bicycle parameters in [Meijaard2007]_ are representative of a real bicycle but were chosen so that each parameter was guaranteed a detectable role in numerical studies.
-Figure :ref:`Figure 6
-<figBenchmarkReal>` compares the eigenvalues of the benchmark bicycle with
-those of two ordinary bicycles, the Batavus Browser and Batavus Stratos including the same rider, Jason, seated on both bicycles.
+Figure :ref:`Figure 8.6<figBenchmarkReal>` compares the eigenvalues of the benchmark bicycle with those of two ordinary bicycles, the Batavus Browser and Batavus Stratos including the same rider, Jason, seated on both bicycles.
 The eigenvalues are qualitatively similar, but the stable speed range of the benchmark bicycle is